ReallySmall/Stackduino-v2/README.md

 Stackduino-2
 ============

 Stackduino 2 is an open source motion controller, designed primarily for focus stacking, which interfaces with a stepper motor, limit switches and a camera shutter.
-It aims to build on the features of the first Stackduino (reallysmall.github.io/Stackduino/) and become more efficient, versatile and portable than its predecessor.
+It aims to build on the features of the first Stackduino (reallysmall.github.io/Stackduino/) and be more efficient, versatile and portable than its predecessor.

 Power